When it’s the right time, knowing how to ask for a promotion the right way increases your chances of success... Read

 If you’re thinking of leaving your job, you might have a few questions about what a notice period is, what it means, where you stand legally, and if it is statutory.

 Notice periods are a subject that can often cause a bit of confusion.

 That’s where we come in.
 We have developed a helpful round-up of the most commonly asked questions around the anxiety-inducing subject of giving and receiving notice.

 Whatever your reason for leaving, you need to make sure you honour the notice period as notice periods can be legally binding.

 Your notice period is the amount of time you must notify your employer before leaving your current job.

 Equally, your employer should give you the same amount of notice if they wish to terminate your contract.

-Most people will have been made aware of their notice period when they start their jobs, but if you are unsure, take a look at your contract or speak to your HR department.
+Most people will have been made aware of the length of their notice period when they started their job.
+If you are unsure, take a look at your contract or speak to your HR department.

-Well, this can differ from job to job and will largely depend on your employer and the terms of your contract.
+Your notice period can differ from job to job.
+It will largely depend on your employer and the terms of your contract.

-There are, however, statutory notice periods in place as protection for employees:
+There are, however, statutory minimum notice periods in place as protection for employees:

 So, if you had worked in your company for five years, assuming there are no other stipulations in your contract, you would be entitled to 5 weeks’ notice.
 We need to point out here that there can be exceptions to this, like in the case of gross misconduct.

 If you have been in your job for less than a month, you don’t need to give notice unless your contract says otherwise.

 But hang on, do you have to work your notice period?
 Is your notice period legally binding?
 What happens if you don’t want to work your notice?
 In that case, you can try to negotiate an agreement with your employer.

-While your employer can’t actually force you to work, you might find yourself facing legal action for breach of contract if you refuse to work your notice period.
+While your employer can’t actually force you to work, you might find yourself facing legal action for breach of contract if you refuse to work your notice.